AdsCryptoz22/EasyBuildSystem/README.md

 This is a repository of **Easy Build System**, it will contain some hotfixes, add-ons, and some utilities.

-It is also possible to access to [Wiki](https://github.com/).
+It is also possible to access to [Wiki](https://github.com/) to have information about the components of the system.

-Use the Issues tab to report any Issues, Bugs, Suggestions requests.
+You can use the Issues tab to report any Issues/Bugs/Suggestions requests.

 ### About This ?